PrototypeZone/ceng317/hardware/troubleshooting.md

 //Should provide
 //The device at 0x5c identifies as 0xbd
 ```

-What does your device at DEV_ID 0x0c identify as?
-Have you tried connecting your sensor directly to your pi without the circuit board?
+17. What does your device at DEV_ID 0x__ identify as?